Back to LiftMaster Guides

 Symptoms

-• myQ app cannot find the Smart Garage Hub during initial setup
+• myQ app cannot find the Smart Garage Hub during setup

 • Hub setup wizard fails at the WiFi credential step repeatedly